cutenode/good-first-issue/README.md

 | Patch (x.x.**x**) | Bug fixes, minor enhancements to metadata and content | Tiny, hardly visible fixes to improve UX/DX or fix the module |

 ## Labels and Milestones
 We use both GitHub Labels and Milestones to track releases.
-Since project additons count as a minor release, we prefer to space those out and ship them individually rather than shipping many at once.
-This pace may be revised later, but for now it introduces the need for a release queue and setting things up to be released ahead of them acutally being released.
+Since project additions count as a minor release, we prefer to space those out and ship them individually rather than shipping many at once.
+This pace may be revised later, but for now, it introduces the need for a release queue and setting things up to be released ahead of them actually being released.

 We use the release queue [label](https://github.com/bnb/good-first-issue/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) and [milestone](https://github.com/bnb/good-first-issue/milestone/16) to queue up PRs that have been reviewed and are ready to be released.